abajwa-hw/single-view-demo/README.md

 Note: to run in local mode, run the above without the twitter_topology argument

-- After seeing 10 tweets, query the table and notice it now contains tweets
+- After a few seconds, query the table and notice it now contains tweets
 ```
 hive -e 'select * from user_tweets;'
 ```